 What We Do

-Flying and Guiding
+Flying and Gliding

 Joining the Air Cadets opens up lots of opportunities, including the chance to fly!
 It’s our aim to get you airborne as often as possible, as a passenger in a light aircraft, a glider or even on-board RAF aircraft such as our Typhoon fast-jet or a Chinook helicopter.